AdamClarkStandke/ReinforcementLearning/README.md

 [^12]: Note: eventhough this decision is discrete in nature, it is being modeled as a continous action by making values less than 0 as a buy action and values greater than or equal to 0 as a sell action
 [^13]: [Create custom gym environments from scratch — A stock market example](https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e)
 [^14]:[D4PG](https://arxiv.org/pdf/1804.08617.pdf)
+[^15]: Note: This video was captured after implementing A2C for continious actions with a normal distribution as detailed by Maxim Lapan in chapter 17